conanbatt/college-finder/README.md

 **Mobile responsiveness**: For the sake of simplicity I made the design responsive only on two sizes (below and above 996px).
 Several techniques and decisions on how to organize the content are displayed.

-**Accesibility**: links and buttons are implemented with anchors for browser-default navigation, and lint/a11y practices like adding alt on images provided
+**Accesibility**: links and buttons are implemented with anchors for browser-default navigation, and lint/a11y practices like adding alt on images provided.
+More semanting HTML could be used to improve SEO and readability, like main/footer tags, or article components.
+They provide marginal benefits for this problem.

 **Search**: There was no design req for search, and it was not clear to me if the search was meant to be a filter or a global search bar.
 I implemented the latter, including debounce and some events to open/close results.